matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

 }
 ```

+### Delivery guarantees

+The current ephemeral event system in Matrix is built on a sort-of guaranteed delivery - albeit with
+mutation/consolidation - of the events.
+This might not be desirable with custom ephemeral events, as
+they could contain volumes of data that's not as easy to keep around for a guaranteed delivery.

+Therefore I suggest that servers are only required to provide best-effort delivery, with the exact
+method in how they propagate EDUs - and store them - left up to implementation.
+(Perhaps keeping a max-size ring buffer per room - that will thus remove old data when necessary.
+Or maybe only storing per active sync token, per user, per device.)

+As the messages in question are ephemeral, I think the only guarantee that should be required is that
+all users that are online when the message is sent will receive it.
+Anything above that should be
+commended, but not required.

 ### Extension of the Server-Server spec

 As the server-server protocol is currently only designed for transferring the well-defined EDUs that
-exist as part of the Matrix communication protocol, this proposal suggests adding additional fields
+exist as part of the Matrix communication protocol, this proposal requires some additional fields to
-to the EDU schema in order to let them transmit the user-specified data untouched - while still
+be added the EDU schema in order to let them transmit the user-specified data untouched - while still
 adding source information that is important for the receiving clients.

-The suggested fields to add to the EDU schema are;
+The fields to add to the EDU schema are;

 - `room_id` (`string`) - The fully qualified ID of the room the event was sent in
 - `sender` (`string`) - The fully qualified ID of the user that sent the event